zongcai66/G10_currency_risk_for_Swiss_residents/README.md

 #### **Volatility Analysis**

-Volatility, measured as the standard deviation of daily returns, was analyzed to assess exchange rate fluctuation intensity.
+Volatility, measured as the standard deviation of monthly returns, was analyzed to assess exchange rate fluctuation intensity.
 Higher volatility indicates greater risk and uncertainty, helping identify which G10 currencies pose the greatest risk for a Swiss investor.
 The highest volatility was observed for NZD, USD, and JPY.

 <p align="center">   <img src="https://github.com/zongcai66/G10_currency_risk_for_Swiss_residents/blob/main/reports/figures/volatility_plot.png?raw=true" width="60%" /> </p>

 #### **ES Calculation**

-Historical Expected Shortfall (ES) was calculated as a complement to VaR to assess tail risk, representing the average loss beyond the 5% quantile of the historical return distribution.
+Historical Expected Shortfall (ES) was calculated as a complement to VaR to assess tail risk, representing the average loss beyond the 5% quantile of the historical return distribution on a monthly basis.
 This provides insight into potential extreme losses for G10 currencies relative to the Swiss Franc.
 The highest ES values were observed for NOK and CAD, with NZD and AUD also showing relatively high values.

 <p align="center">   <img src="https://github.com/zongcai66/G10_currency_risk_for_Swiss_residents/blob/main/reports/figures/ES_5_percent_plot.png?raw=true" width="60%" /> </p>